Spooky, Scary Skeletons: Release and Internet popularity

-In 2006, Disney included the song on their DVD Disney Sing Along Songs: Happy Haunting.
-They paired the song with the 1930s animated short film The Skeleton Dance by Ub Iwerks.
-In 2010, YouTube user TJ Ski remade the video from the Disney DVD, pairing the animated short with the song, after he was unable to find the original video online.
+In 1998, Disney included the song on their VHS tape Disney's Sing-Along Songs: Happy Haunting: Party at Disneyland! (which was released on DVD as Disney's Sing-Along Songs: Happy Haunting in 2006).
+They paired the song with the 1929 animated short film The Skeleton Dance by Ub Iwerks.
+In 2010, YouTube user TJ Ski remade the video from the VHS tape, pairing the animated short with the song, after he was unable to find the original video online.
 TJ Ski's video has garnered over 31 million views since it was uploaded.

 "Spooky, Scary Skeletons" has since become an Internet meme, with its origins in YouTube gaming culture.
-One example of an early viral video featuring the track is a video that features Minecraft dancing to the song.
+One example of an early viral video featuring the track is a video that features Minecraft characters dancing to the song.
 Since the 2010s, the song has become a standard in music playlists for Halloween parties, along with the 1962 song "Monster Mash".

-In 2013, Israeli-American remix musician Yoav Landau, member of the YouTube band The Living Tombstone created an electronic dance-like remix of the song with a faster tempo than the original.
-Their upload of the remix to YouTube has garnered over 94 million views.
+On October 31, 2013, Israeli-American remix musician Yoav Landau, member of the YouTube band The Living Tombstone, created an electronic dance-like remix of the song with a faster tempo than the original.
+Their upload of the remix to YouTube has garnered over 102 million views.
 Intelligencer's Brian Feldman called the Living Tombstone's remix "probably the most well-known version of the song".
-This remix further propelled the song's status as an Internet meme; both the original song and the Living Tombstone remix are often paired with such visuals as The Skeleton Dance and a video of a man dancing while wearing a pumpkin head and a black unitard, the latter being from a mid-2000s broadcast on local Omaha, Nebraska news station KXVO.
+This remix further propelled the song's status as an Internet meme; both the original song and the Living Tombstone remix are often paired with such visuals as The Skeleton Dance and a video of a man dancing while wearing a pumpkin head and a black unitard, the latter being from a mid-2000s broadcast on local news station KXVO in Omaha, Nebraska.

-In 2019, "Spooky, Scary Skeletons" and its The Living Tombstone remix experienced a resurgence of popularity on the short-form video and social media platform TikTok, where over 2.5 million videos featuring the song—including videos by such celebrities as Will Smith dancing to the track—have been posted.
+In 2019, "Spooky, Scary Skeletons" and its The Living Tombstone remix experienced a resurgence of popularity on the short-form video and social media platform TikTok, where over 2.5 million videos featuring the song—including videos by celebrities such as Will Smith dancing to the track—have been posted.
 By 2022, there were over 5 million TikTok videos featuring the song.

 In 2021, Craft Recording issued a first-ever vinyl record release of Halloween Howls, adding one of the more popular remixes of "Spooky, Scary Skeletons" to the tracklist.
 New cover art was created by Jess Rotter.
 Craft dedicated a web page to the song.
 NPR's Elizabeth Blair recommended the vinyl release for children.
 Official merchandise relating to the song, including hoodies and T-shirts, is also available at Craft Recording's official store.

-Linda Ronstadt, Andrew Gold's former Bryndle bandmate Karla Bonoff, Stephen Bishop, and Nicolette Larson all joined in to do the "Monster Mash."
-In addition to that graveyard smash, the other guest Howl-ers include the late David Cassidy on "Halloween Party".

-Gold's daughters, Emily and Victoria, were credited for background vocals.